petermlm/backup/README.md

 # About

-BackMeUp is a small script to help me create quick and dirty tar file containing backups of my file system.
+BackUp is a small script to help me create quick and dirty tar file containing backups of my file system.

 I developed this script because I had a few directories in sperate locations and I wanted to back them up into a single tar file.